William Willis (sailor): Death and legacy

 At age 74, Willis made his third attempt at a solo crossing of the North Atlantic in a small sailboat.
-Willis left Montauk Point, Long Island on May 2, 1968, in his boat Little One.
+Willis left Montauk Point, Long Island, on May 2, 1968, in his boat Little One.
 On September 24, 1968, the crew of the Soviet Latvian trawler Yantarny sighted his half-submerged boat nearly four hundred miles west of the Irish coast.
 No one was found on board.
-Willis' log was found on the boat, with its last entry dated July 21, 1968.
+Willis's log was found on the boat, with its last entry dated July 21, 1968.

 Novelist T. R. Pearson wrote the book Seaworthy: Adrift with William Willis in the Golden Age of Rafting (2006), summarizing Willis's adventures.

 Willis's adventure on Devil's Island was featured in the Season 4 premiere of Drunk History on Comedy Central.

 In 2014 Russian rock group Orgia Pravednikov (lit.
 'Orgy of The Righteous') released a single Vdal po siney vode (lit.
 'Far on blue water') about Willis's final adventure.